ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

-Any measurement sets, images and tables that are created are put in an output directory specified in the input file (if not provided, they go in the directory in which *processBETA.sh* is run).
+Any measurement sets, images and tables that are created are put in an output directory specified in the input file (if not provided, they go in the directory in which *processASKAP.sh* is run).
 There will be a file called *PROCESSED_ON* that holds the timestamp indicating when the script was run (this timestamp is used in various filenames).
 Also created are a number of subdirectories which hold various types of